MARS via LASSO: Proofs

 \subsection{Proofs of Theorems in Section \ref{riskresults}}

 Throughout the proofs of theorems and the proofs of lemmas therein, $c$ and $C$ indicate universal constants, which can be different line by line.
 Just for convenience, we often use those constants without specifying their values.
-When constants depend on some variables, we specify those dependencies by noting them in the indices of constants.
+When constants depend on some variables, we specify those dependencies by subscripts.

-\subsubsection{Proof of Theorem \ref{thm:risk-upper-bound}}
+\subsubsection{Proof of Theorem \ref{thm:risk-upper-bound-fixed}}